DEIB-GECO/NMTF-DrugRepositioning/README.md

 # NMTF-DrugRepositioning

-This repository has been created to present the recent work done on drug repositioning thanks to Non-Negative Matrix Factorization.
+This repository has been created to present the recent work done on drug repositioning thanks to Non-Negative Matrix Factorization[[1,2]](#1).

 The jupyter notebook [***results.ipynb***](results.ipynb) presents these results.